Determination of the day of the week: Corresponding centuries

 "Year 000" is, in normal chronology, the year 1 BC (which precedes AD 1).
 In astronomical year numbering the year 0 comes between 1 BC and AD 1.
 In the proleptic Julian calendar, (that is, the Julian calendar as it would have been if it had been operated correctly from the start), 1 BC starts on Thursday.
-In the proleptic Gregorian calendar, (so called because it wasn't devised until 1582), 1 BC starts on Saturday.
+In the proleptic Gregorian calendar, (called such because it wasn't devised until 1582), 1 BC starts on Saturday.

 Tabular methods to calculate the day of the week

 Complete table: Julian and Gregorian calendars

 For Julian dates before 1300 and after 1999 the year in the table which differs by an exact multiple of 700 years should be used.
 For Gregorian dates after 2299, the year in the table which differs by an exact multiple of 400 years should be used.
 The values "r0" through "r6" indicate the remainder when the Hundreds value is divided by 7 and 4 respectively, indicating how the series extend in either direction.
-Both Julian and Gregorian values are shown 1500-1999 for convenience.
+Both Julian and Gregorian values are shown 1500–1999 for convenience.
 Bold figures (e.g., 04) denote leap year.
 If a year ends in 00 and its hundreds are in bold it is a leap year.
 Thus 19 indicates that 1900 is not a Gregorian leap year, (but 19 in the Julian column indicates that it is a Julian leap year, as are all Julian x00 years).
 20 indicates that 2000 is a leap year.
 Use Jan and Feb only in leap years.